-Mariners are advised that there are still a number of shallow zones in and adjacent to the Murray Mouth.
-They should follow all directions in the area and reduce their speed.
+There are a number of shallow zones in and adjacent to the Murray Mouth.
+Mariners should follow all directions in the area and reduce speed.
 Boats equipped with echo sounders should regularly check depths and avoid travelling at low tide.
 Mariners are reminded that navigation through the Murray Mouth is only permitted during daylight hours and that Exclusion Zones established around the dredging operations are in place to ensure public safety.
 Refer to Notice to Mariners No 42 of 2016 www.dpti.sa.gov.au/news?a=287322